acfatah/conventions-standards-and-guidelines/README.md

 - Static types
 - Rule of Three

-A side effect is when a function or module modifies data outside the scope of itself, for example, writing data to a disk, changing a global variable, or printing something to the terminal.
+A side effect occurs when a function or module modifies data outside its own scope, for example, writing data to a disk, changing a global variable, or printing something to the terminal.

 A program consists of instructions that a computer executes to take data in and produce data out.
-If a program has no side effects at all, then it's a black box.
+If a program has no side effects, it's essentially a black box.

-While side effects are necessary to make a program useful (since it has to modify something in the outside world), they should be isolated.
+While side effects are necessary to make a program useful (since it has to modify something in the outside world), they should be carefully isolated.

-Side effects make code hard to test, because if a function's execution modifies some data that another function depends on, we can't be sure that the function will always give the same output with the same input.
+Side effects make code hard to test because if a function's execution modifies some data that another function depends on, we can't be certain that the function will always produce the same output given the same input.

 Side effects also introduce coupling between otherwise reusable modules.
-If module A modifies global state that module B depends on, then A must be run before B.
+If module A modifies global state that module B depends on, then A must be executed before B.

 Side effects make systems unpredictable.
 If any function or module can manipulate the application's state, it becomes difficult to predict how changing one part will affect the entire system.

-**To manage side effects**, isolate them by creating a central place to update the global state of your application.
+**To manage side effects**, isolate them by creating a centralized location to update the global state of your application.

 **The Rule of Three**:
 Don't refactor code until it's been duplicated at least twice.
-The first time is fine, the second time you can copy, but the third time, it's time to refactor.
+The first instance is acceptable, the second time you might copy, but by the third occurrence, it's time to refactor.
-This helps avoid premature optimization and unnecessary abstraction.
+This approach helps avoid premature optimization and unnecessary abstraction.

 **Best Practices:**
-- **Loose Coupling**: Design components to be independent of each other, so changes in one area don’t ripple through the entire codebase.
+- **Loose Coupling**: Design components to be independent of each other so that changes in one area don't ripple through the entire codebase.
-- **High Cohesion**: Group related functionalities together, ensuring that each module or class has a clear, singular purpose.
+- **High Cohesion**: Group related functionality together, ensuring that each module or class has a clear, singular purpose.
-- **Code Smells**: Regularly check and refactor code to eliminate code smells such as long methods, large classes, and unnecessary complexity.
+- **Code Smells**: Regularly check for and refactor code to eliminate code smells such as long methods, large classes, and unnecessary complexity.
 - **Version Control**: Use systems like Git to track changes and facilitate collaboration and refactoring.